The Nifty Trick That Stopped My Dogs Alert Barking

-Because that’s a pretty hefty promise, and I’m not here to trick you into believing there’s only one method that will stop your dogs barking.
+Because that’s a pretty hefty promise, and I’m not here to trick you into believing there’s only one method that will stop your dog from barking.

 I have no problem telling you exactly how I manage resource guarding around food because it’s a pretty specific situation.
 But when it comes to barking?
-There is no one correct method to stop all barking.
-There are far too many variables.
+There isn’t one correct method that will stop your dog from barking.
+There’s too many variables involved.
 Dogs bark for a bunch of different reasons, and there’s a ton of different methods that may or may not work for your dog.

-So today I’m not promising you the world – I can’t guarantee to stop all of your dogs barking.
-But I can offer you a simple method that helps with alert barking.
+So today I’m not promising you the world — I can’t guarantee to stop all of your dogs barking.
+But I can offer you one simple method that helps with alert barking.
 It’s one I call the “Ok, thank you ma’am” method.

 So if your dog barks at stuff while staring out the window, or every time your neighbor pulls into their driveway give this method a shot.
 It worked for my “holy crap do you see that bird – he’s walking all over our mailbox!” dog, so it might just work for yours.

 What Is Alert Barking?

 Alert barking is your dogs way of letting you know they’ve seen or heard something out of the ordinary.
 If your dog stares out the window & barks at everything that moves, or if he barks every time your neighbor starts his motorcycle he’s alert baking.
 Some people call it nuisance barking, aka when your dog barks at all the things all day long.

 Alert barking is normal behavior for dogs — it’s a way for them to let you (and everyone else in the home) know that something’s happening.
 While it’s a completely normal behavior for dogs, it’s probably not your favorite activity of theirs.
 But luckily you can cut down on a lot of your dogs excessive barking by being around to manage it.